JavierV8/phone-catalogue/README.md

     npm build

-Start the server API, olso will serve the static files of the react app once the application has been built:

-    npm run server

-The server will run on port 3001

-To run the app on development mode:
+To start the app:

     npm run start

-It will serve the app on port 3000 by default
+The API will run on port 3001 and the app on port 3000

 Copyright and license